3mdeb/news-and-ideas/blog/content/post/2020-04-26-measuring_memory_usage_rte.md

 As we can see, 256MB of RAM is beyond enough for current feature-set on the RTE both on Armbian and Yocto, yet there are significant differences between them as the former had almost twice as high maximal memory usage as the latter.
-Similar difference was seen in the maximal spike in cpu load, which on Armbian was over 4 times that of Yocto.
-As Yocto is not really an embedded Linux distribution, but a framework for creating your own, suited specifficaly to your goals and hardware it is able to provide much better performance.
-Armbian is a good choice for early prototyping, as it's popular and easy to use, but for final product it is worth to consider using Yocto.
+A similar difference was seen in the maximal spike in cpu load, which on Armbian was over 4 times that of Yocto.
+As Yocto is not really an embedded Linux distribution, but a framework for creating your own, suited specifically to your goals and hardware it is able to provide much better performance.
+Armbian is a good choice for early prototyping, as it's popular and easy to use, but for final product it is worth considering using Yocto.

 3mdeb is a registered Yocto Participant and provides embedded system validation services.